pralaphat/infoIAM/README.md

     pip install -r requirements.txt
     ```

+4. **Set up a Facebook App**
+    - Go to the [Facebook for Developers](https://developers.facebook.com/) website and create a new app.
+    - Follow the instructions to set up your app and obtain a client ID and client secret from Facebook.
+    - Configure the app settings, including the valid OAuth redirect URIs, and save the changes.

-4. **Set environment variables**
+5. **Set environment variables**
-    You need to set environment variables for the Facebook App ID and App Secret.
+    You need to set environment variables for your Facebook App ID and App Secret.
+These should be kept secret and not shared publicly.
     ```
     export FB_CLIENT_ID=<your-app-id>
     export FB_CLIENT_SECRET=<your-app-secret>